NTAA has several resources for Tribes related to protecting against the coronavirus within indoor environments like offices, schools and homes.

 Webinar #1: On July 29, 2020, NTAA held a webinar that provided Tribes with an Overview of COVID in the Workplace and Funding for Tribes, as Tribes consider opening public spaces safely.
 The webinar included individuals from a variety of backgrounds including ITEP, Tribal entities, HUD, EPA, and a special guest, Philmer Bluehouse a traditional Diné Peacemaker, who grounded the presentation in Indigenous knowledge around the pandemic.
-Listen to the webinar video below!
+To download some of the presentations, select a link below:

 NTAA and the Institute for Tribal Environmental Professionals (ITEP) has developed a list of resources for Tribes you can download here.

 In August 2020, EPA held an informational webinar on COVID-19 Health & Safety Guidelines for Field Activities.
 You can view the slide show here.

 NTAA is proud to present the 2020 Tribal Healthy Homes Guides published by the U.S. Department of Housing and Urban Development’s Office of Lead Hazard Control and Healthy Homes.These four new guides provide information and action steps on health-related impacts for Tribal families, Tribal leadership, as well as medical and housing professionals.
 These guides were based on extensive inputs from the National Tribal Air Association’s Indoor Air Quality Work Group.
 They are aimed at preventing disease and injury by improving Tribal home environments.

 On March 6, 2019 the NTAA IAQ Work Group hosted an informational webinar on tools tribes can use to improve the air quality of homes.
 The webinar included stories from Tribes around Indian Country as well as an introduction to the EPA Tribal Green Building website and funding sources.